weisongwen/IONGNSS-plus-2018/README.md

 ## How to use this for your data

 The data is saved in Dropbox.
 The data for public will be opened soon,
-	-for static data, refer to https://github.com/weisongwen/IONPlans2018
-	- for dynamic data, refer to Dropbox

 ## Research Papers for Reference